Principle of Operation

 Great ionization rate: both the charging ions and the molecules are densely packed because of the pressure.
 This results in faster reactions.

 Reduced coulombic dilution: Once formed, the pressure of the gas reduces the effect of coulombic repulsion on the ionized sample molecules.
 The mobility of the ions is lower at higher pressure, thus the ions cannot diverge from the ionization region.

-Fast response, even for low volatility species: The gas does not need to pass through the complicated interface that communicates the sample and the internal side of the mass spectrometer (MS).
-Only the ions are passed to the MS. The gas path is design with only one priority in mind: reduce background levels without compromising to any other criteria.
+Fast response, even for low volatility species: The gas does not need to pass through complicated interfaces communicating the sample and the internal side of the mass spectrometer (MS).
+Only the ions are passed to the MS. The gas path can be designed with one main requirement: reduce background levels without compromising to any other criteria.